olin-build/olin-api/README.md

 If python’s request module and its associated request methods are used, they return an object whose `.json()` method returns a nested dictionary with server response (whether the intended action succeeded, as well as other information like error messages) and results (the information provided by the server).

-A `GET` request to `<app_url>/people/?<search_arguments>` lets a user search for Person documents.
+A `GET` request to `<app_url>/people/?<search_arguments>` lets a user search the `Person` collection in mongoDB, and returns a list of objects matching the search.
+It does this by  then filtering (with `.filter(field = value)`) the objects in the Person collection (`Person.objects`).

 Currently, we support searches for Person documents that match a `fName`, `lName` and `email`, as well as Person documents whose `comYears` are larger than `comYearMIN` or smaller than `comYearMAX`.
 An example query is
 ```python
 get_request = get('http://olin-api.herokuapp.com/people/?fName=John&lName=Doe&comYearMIN=2015&comYearMAX=2016')
 ```
 If the request is successful, `get_request.json()[‘results’]` will contain a list of objects matching the search.

-A `POST` request to `<app_url>/people/` lets a user insert a new Person document into the database by encoding the appropriate fields and values into the request’s json argument.
+A `POST` request to `<app_url>/people/` lets a user insert a new `Person` document into the collection by creating a new `Person` document, populating its fields with json data (included in the request) and calling the `.save()` method.

+To do so, include the appropriate fields and values into the request’s json argument.
 If requests.json's fields do not match those defined in the Person model, this fails.
 An example query is:
 ```python
 post_request = post('http://olin-api.herokuapp.com/people/', json={'fName':'Abraham','lName':'Brown','comYear':2018, 'preferredName':'Abe', 'email':'AbeBrown@students.olin.edu'})
 ```

 If the request is successful, `post_request.json()[‘results’]` will contain the created object.

-A `PUT` request to `<app_url>/people/?<search_arguments>` lets a user edit a selection of Person documents based on an identical search criteria to the GET request.
-The request’s json argument specifies the nature of the change.
+A `PUT` request to `<app_url>/people/?<search_arguments>` lets a user edit a selection of Person documents based on an identical search criteria to the `GET` request.
+The fields and values in the `PUT` request's URL filter the collection just like the `GET` request, then `.update(**json)` updates the filtered collection in the appropriate manner.
 An example query is:
 ```python
 put_request = put('http://olin-api.herokuapp.com/people/?comYearMIN=2018&comYearMAX=2018', json={'comYear':2019})
 ```